glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/editing.md

 | Zoom&nbsp;1:1 | ![Icon Tool - Zoom 1:1](../img/icon-tool_zoom_1_1.png) | The Zoom 1:1 button sets the zoom level such that 1 pixel on your screen is equal to 1 Em unit from your project. |
 | Zoom&nbsp;to&nbsp;fit | ![Icon Tool - Zoom to fit](../img/icon-tool_zoom_fit.png) | This will auto-fit the current glyph to however big your window is currently. |
 | Live&nbsp;Preview | ![Icon Tool - Live Preview](../img/icon-tool_pop_out.png) | Pop out a second screen for a live preview of your font. |

+You can also use the keyboard shortcut `Ctrl` `Space` to toggle the Distraction Free Preview.
+This is an overlay that just shows the current glyph (or context characters) against a white background, hiding all the UI, grid, and guide lines to be able to focus on the shapes alone.